 Application forms are available around Easter time prior to the commencement of the course.
-Fully completed applications for a bursary, including the written statement (see selection criteria) must reach us by 30th June preceding the start of the course.
+Fully completed applications for an Independent Student Bursary, including the written statement (see selection criteria) must reach us by 30th June preceding the start of the course.
 Applications will not be considered after this date (continuing students must apply by 31st May).
-Application forms may be obtained by contacting us on telephone number 706560 or by email studentfinance@gov.gg.
+Application forms may be obtained by contacting us on telephone number 226560 or by email studentfinance@gov.gg.